Royalone-mobile/ruby-applications/paypal-express-integration/README.md

 ## Important points
 * In case the response is failure refer the [Paypal Errors](https://developer.paypal.com/docs/classic/api/errorcodes/) for more details.
 * All the parameters should be passed in string.

-## Queries and Issues

-Your valuable queries and suggestions are welcomed.
-Please report the issues on GitHub at https://github.com/kartiksolves/koduc-paypal-express

-## Contact

-If you have any query, need support or advice just DROP us a line and we’ll be in touch very soon.

-Email: support@koduc.com

-You can also contact us at +91-120-4540178

-We’d love to hear from you! :) :)